Martinsbl/ble-workshop/README.md

 1. Navigate to the folder _"..\your_sdk_15_folder\examples\ble_peripheral\"_ and make a copy of the folder _"ble_app_template"_.
 Call the new folder _"workshop"_.
 This folder contains the [BLE Template Application](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/ble_sdk_app_template.html?cp=4_0_0_4_1_2_23)  which we will use to get started.

 1. Open up the SES project file.
 You will find it in this path: _"..\your_sdk_15_folder\examples\ble_peripheral\workshop\pca10056\s140\ses\ble_app_template_pca10056_s140.emProject"_
-    * pca10056 signifies that the example uses PCA10056 the development kit, also known as nRF52840 DK.
+    * pca10056 signifies that the example uses the PCA10056 development kit, also known as nRF52840 DK.
     * S140 signifies that the example uses Softdevice S140

-1. Click 'Build->Build "_name of project_"' (or click F7 on windows).
+1. To build your project, click 'Build->Build "_name of project_"' (or click F7 on windows).

     ![Build project](./images/build.png)